 On our first night we are treated to Shangaan tribal dancing and singing and on our last night we celebrate our time together and share stories from the road.

-On the final day of our safari through Southern Africa we depart from Kruger Park, driving west through one of the most scenic parts of South Africa to our last stop, Johannesburg.
+On the final day of our safari through Southern Africa, we depart from Kruger Park, driving west through one of the most scenic parts of South Africa to our last stop, Pretoria.

-In the late afternoon or early evening our Cape Town to Namibia, Botswana & Kruger Overland Safari comes to an end as we arrive in the bustling city of Johannesburg, the economic powerhouse of Southern Africa.
-We recommend a post-safari overnight stay in Johannesburg this evening.
+In the late afternoon or early evening, our Cape Town to Namibia, Botswana & Kruger Overland Safari comes to an end as we arrive in the pleasant city of Pretoria, the administrative capital of South Africa.
+We recommend a post-safari overnight stay in the Jacaranda City, as Pretoria is known, this evening.